scalalandio/chimney/docs/docs/supported-transformations.md

     // Vector(Bar(value = "1000"))
     ```

+!!! note

+    `withConstructor` overrides the constructor **only on the top level target**.
+It would not be used when the same type
+    occurs somewhere in a nested field.

+    Similarly `withConstructorTo` only overrides the constructor for the selected field.

 !!! warning

     The current implementation has a limit of 22 arguments even on Scala 3 (it doesn't use `scala.FunctionXXL`).